ShadyAlzayat/react-ionic-portfolio/README.md

 # portfolio

-personal portfolio site using React and Ionic with GitHub pages delployments.
+personal portfolio site using React and Ionic with GitHub pages deployments.